apache/trafficcontrol/infrastructure/cdn-in-a-box/README.md

 ## Common Pitfalls

-> Everything's "waiting for Traffic Ops" forever and nothing seems to be working - what do?
+### Everything's "waiting for Traffic Ops" forever and nothing seems to be working

-> If you scroll back through the output ( or use `docker compose logs trafficops-perl | grep "User defined signal 2"` ) and see a line that says something like `/run.sh: line 79: 118 User defined signal 2 $TO_DIR/local/bin/hypnotoad script/cdn` then you've hit a mysterious known error.
+If you scroll back through the output ( or use `docker-compose logs trafficops-perl | grep "User defined signal 2"` ) and see a line that says something like `/run.sh: line 79: 118 User defined signal 2 $TO_DIR/local/bin/hypnotoad script/cdn` then you've hit a mysterious known error.
 We don't know what this is or why it happens, but your best bet is to send up a quick prayer and restart the stack.

-> I'm seeing a failure to open a socket and/or set a socket option
+### I'm seeing a failure to open a socket and/or set a socket option

-> Try disabling SELinux or setting it to 'permissive'.
+Try disabling SELinux or setting it to 'permissive'.
 SELinux hates letting containers bind to certain ports.
 You can also try re-labeling the `docker` executable if you feel comfortable.

+### Traffic Vault container exits with cp /usr/local/share/ca-certificates cp: missing destination

+Remove the `traffic_ops/ca` directory, which will force regeneration of the certificates.